top of page

 1/3" to 1/2" (medium-sized)

 Several species of leafcutters belonging to the subgenus Xanthosarus show striking sexual dimorphism.
-Female Xanthosarus leafcutters are often black with dark legs, sometimes with pale hairs on their thoraxes or pale banding on their abdomens, like the female shown below right.
-Males Xanthosarus leafcutters can look markedly different -- some have enlarged forelegs sporting extravagant long hairs and ornamented with pale-yellow, rust and black markings.
+Female Xanthosarus leafcutters are often black with dark legs, sometimes with pale hairs on their thoraxes or pale banding on their abdomens, like the female shown here.
+Male Xanthosarus leafcutters can look markedly different -- some have enlarged forelegs sporting extravagant long hairs and ornamented with pale-yellow, rust and black markings.
 An example is the male leafcutter shown here at right.
 The enlarged forelegs of such male leafcutters are used to cover the eyes of females during mating.

 The male bee at top right has been identified as belonging to one of two similar-looking species: the black and gray leafcutter (M. melanophaea) or the blueberry leafcutter (M. mucida).
-Back and gray leafcutters tend to inhabit more northern areas of the eastern United States.
+Black and gray leafcutters tend to inhabit more northern areas of the eastern United States.
 Blueberry leafcutters are more common in the southeast.
 Our area is on the cusp of the northern and southern ranges of these two difficult-to-distinguish species.

 The black and gray leafcutter, Megachile melanophaea, feeds on a variety of flowering plants, including azaleas, bellflowers, spreading dogbane, penstamon, roses, vetch and caneberries.
 It also has the distinction of being a documented pollinator of slipper orchids (Cypripedium maranthos var. rebunense), which otherwise require pollination by queen bumble bees.